dtak/prediction-constrained-topic-models/datasets/README.md

 Dataset of movie reviews, where prediction task is take a careful bag-of-words representation of plain-text reviews from professional critics, and predict a binary label of movie quality (1 = movie received more than 2-out-of-4 stars, 0 = otherwise).

-# Dataset format for supervised topic modeling
+# Background: Datasets for supervised bag-of-words tasks

-In this task, we have for each example (aka document, indexed by 'd') some input data x_d, and some outcome labels y_d:
+We consider supervised bag-of-words tasks, where we have as observed data many examples (aka 'documents'), indexed by 'd', which consist of pairs $x_d, y_d$, where:

+* x_d represents the input count data
+* y_d represents some target outcome labels of interest (binary movie rating, real-valued document score, etc)

+In Python, we could represent these values using Numpy arrays:
 ```
 * x_d_V : 1D array, size V
     bag-of-words count vector